 Frequently asked questions relating to New Cross Lease Extensions

-• I am the freeholder of a Georgian property split into two flats.
-I live in the top floor flat and my neighbour in the lower flat.
-My neighbour has approached me for a lease extension from the current seventy one years.
+• I am the freeholder of a Victorian property split into two apartments.
+I reside in the upper flat and my neighbour in the lower flat.
+My neighbour has approached me for a lease extension from the current 65 years.
 What are my next steps?

 • Other Topics